hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 ### `app.windows.manifests.msix.extensions-xml`

+Raw XML that will be added into the Application-scoped `<Extensions/>` tag in the manifest.
+Useful for adding operating system integrations that Conveyor doesn't yet support out of the box.

+### `app.windows.manifests.msix.package-extensions-xml`

-Raw XML that will be added into the `<Extensions></Extensions>` tag in the manifest.
+Raw XML that will be added into the top level Package-scoped `<Extensions/>` tag in the manifest.
 Useful for adding operating system integrations that Conveyor doesn't yet support out of the box.

 ### `app.windows.manifests.msix.additional-properties-xml`